efremover/efremoweb/content/project/phd/index.md

 {{< figure src="method.png" caption="Underwater sampling method developed to collect inhaled and exhaled water samples from filter-feeders such as sponges" numbered="true" >}}

-The following visualizes the water flow through the sponge _Chondrosia reniformis_ due to its constant pumping activity.
+The following video visualizes the water flow through the sponge _Chondrosia reniformis_ due to its constant pumping activity.
 The coloured water is inhaled through little pores on the sponge surface, called ostia, and is exhaled through the so-called oscula.
 During this water filtration process numerous biochemical and microbial processes take place:

 {{< video src="fluoshort.mp4" controls="yes" >}}